Pontiac Bonneville: Fourth generation (1965–1970)

 Engine options remained unchanged from the 1964 model year, with a 389 cuin, 333 hp unit being standard, equipped with a Carter AFB 4-barrel carburetor.
 A 421 cuin engine was an optional upgrade.
 Both engines had choices of Tri-Power multi-carburetion setups and higher compression ratios.

 New for Pontiacs in 1965 was GM's Turbo-Hydramatic 400 transmission, which was released the year prior.
 This new 3-speed unit had a torque converter, unlike the old fluid-coupling based Super-Hydramatic featured on past Bonneville models.
 The new transmission also changed the shift pattern from "P-N-D-S-L-R" to a safer and ultimately more modern "P-R-N-D-S-L."

-In 1965 Pontiac Motor Division received the Motor Trend "Car of the Year" award.
+In 1965, Pontiac Motor Division received the Motor Trend "Car of the Year" award.
 As part of this award, Motor Trend reviewed GTO, Grand Prix, Catalina 2+2 and Bonneville.

-In 1966, Bonneville featured a minor update, with new front and rear sheet metal, trim and bright work.
+In 1966, the Bonneville featured a minor update, with new front and rear sheet metal, trim and bright work.
 The interior saw some updates, including a more squared-up dashboard and minor changes in instrumentation.
 Powertrain components were the same as 1965.

-Bonneville for 1967 received a major update over the previous years.
+The Bonneville for 1967 received a major update over the previous years.
 Styling was changed dramatically and featured a new grille-in-bumper front design, more creases to accentuate the "Coke bottle" styling and an updated rear fascia.
-The interior featured a new wrap around style dash with new switchgear, instrumentation and trim.
+The interior featured a new wraparound-style dash with new switchgear, instrumentation and trim.
 As per the up-and-coming US Title 49 legislation, 67' Bonnevilles were equipped with seatbelts as standard, as well as other government mandated safety equipment.

-1967 also saw a large power-train and chassis refresh for Pontiac.
+1967 also saw a large powertrain and chassis refresh for Pontiac.
 The 389 cubic inch plant was replaced with 400 cuin one, and the 421 cubic inch plant was replaced with a 428 cuin one.
 As per GM's internal edict, the multi-carburation setups found on earlier cars were replaced with the new Quadra Jet "spread bore" carburetor.
 Carter AFB carburetors were still standard, but the Quadra Jet was featured as the new "High performance" upgrade.
 A myriad of horsepower ratings were optional.
 A dual-circuit master cylinder was standard as per legislation and disc brakes became an optional extra.

-1968 also saw a large styling update for Bonneville.
+1968 saw a large styling update for Bonneville.
 The front fascia was heavily revised with new side-by-side headlights, however, the side and rear styling stayed largely the same from 1967.
 The interior saw some minor updates to styling with less chrome, as well as an available 8-Track Tape player.